A full-color, double-sided, 26 x 39" map printed on durable waterproof plastic at 1:25,000 scale

 Please allow 3–5 business days for delivery

 For the mobile version, the three Humboldt Redwoods maps on the front and back of the printed map have been combined into a single 45 x 50 inch image.
-Three smaller maps of the surrounding redwood parks are also included.
+Three separate images show the surrounding redwood parks.
 A blue dot shows your current position, and tracks can be recorded.

 This map covers all of Humboldt Redwoods State Park.
-The front of the map shows the main body of the park, while the back shows the northern and southern panhandles, plus the many small redwood parks that surround Humboldt Redwoods: John B. Dewitt Redwoods State Natural Reserve, Benbow State Recreation Area, Richardson Grove State Park, Smith Redwoods State Natural Reserve, Standish-Hickey State Recreation Area, Grizzly Creek Redwoods State Park, and Van Duzen County Park.
+The front of the map shows the main body of the park, while the back shows the northern and southern panhandles, plus John B. Dewitt Redwoods State Natural Reserve, Benbow State Recreation Area, Richardson Grove State Park, Smith Redwoods State Natural Reserve, Standish-Hickey State Recreation Area, Grizzly Creek Redwoods State Park, and Van Duzen County Park.
 A 1:500,000 scale map of the North Coast is also included.

 Unofficial trails and dirt roads are shown and are greyed out to distinguish them from official hiking trails.
 I don’t recommend that you use these trails, but if you accidently wander onto one, having it on the map will help you get back on track.